Online Versus Offline Rate in Streaming Codes for Variable-Size Messages: Background, System model, and related work

+We consider the streaming model from \cite{rudow2018variable}, which considers variable-size \messagePackets (with a few minor changes in {how time slots are indexed}).
+During each time slot $i$ the \messagePacket, $S[i]$, comprises $k_i \in \{0,\ldots,m\}$ symbols for a natural number $m$ representing the maximum possible size of a \messagePacket.
+The sender transmits a \channelPacket, $\x[i]$, comprising $n_i$ symbols.
+The receiver obtains

+Transmission occurs over a $C(\burst,\delay)$ channel.
+Each channel packet, $X[i]$, depends only on the symbols of previous \messagePackets (i.e. $S[0],\ldots,S[i]$).
+Similar to the model of fixed-size \messagePackets, each $\s[i]$ must be decoded by time slot $(i+\delay)${; this requirement is called the \textit{\worstCaseDelay constraint}}.

-Under the setting of variable-size \messagePackets, it was shown in \cite{rudow2018variable} that there is an inherent tradeoff between rate of a code and the decoding delay under lossless transmission (i.e. the number of time slots needed to decode a \messagePacket when all channel packets are received).
-This tradeoff is captured in \cite{rudow2018variable} via a new delay constraint called the \textit{\losslessDelay constraint}: When there are no losses, the receiver must decode each \messagePacket $S[i]$ within a delay of $\tau_L$ (< $\tau$) time slots.\footnote{The notation of \losslessDelay constraint has been changed from \cite{rudow2018variable}.} {The \losslessDelay constraint is relevant to applications which can infrequently tolerate a \worstCaseDelay of $\tau$ but require faster decoding for most \messagePackets.}
+Recall from Section~\ref{sec:intro} that under the setting of variable-size \messagePackets, spreading message symbols over multiple \channelPackets can be advantageous.
+As such, there is an inherent tradeoff between the rate of a code and the decoding delay under lossless transmission (i.e., the number of time slots needed to decode a \messagePacket when all channel packets are received).
+A new delay constraint capturing this trade-off, called the \textit{\losslessDelay constraint}, was introduced in~\cite{rudow2018variable}.
+When there are no losses, the receiver must decode each \messagePacket $S[i]$ within a delay of $\delay_L$ (< $\delay$) time slots. {The \losslessDelay constraint is relevant for applications that can infrequently tolerate a delay of $\delay$ in the worst case but require faster decoding for most \messagePackets.}